-The committee is composed of Niall Mills, Mike Nagle and Steve Johnson (resigned 17 June), together with the Commercial Director, the Operations Director (North), Operations Director (South) and the Energy Solutions Director.
+The committee is composed of Niall Mills, Mike Nagle and Steve Johnson, together with the Commercial Director, the Operations Director (North), Operations Director (South) and the Energy Solutions Director.

 Attendance is detailed in the table on page 31.

 The role of the Committee